Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Let’s look at the roots of Christmas.
 Let’s see why people follow the customs associated with it.
 Why is it kept on December 25?
 The early New Testament Church never kept it.
 Why?

-This Personal introduces facts from history and Scripture that, when placed together, paint a complete picture.
+This article introduces facts from history and Scripture that, when placed together, paint a complete picture.
 Let’s avoid all assumptions and only accept what can be proven!

 The truth of this holiday celebration will shock you!